 Something To Watch

 Last but not least, another extra gift you might add in is “something to watch.”
-I know, I know, screens are evil.
+I know, I know, screens are evil (or so they tell us).

 Look, I’ll be totally honest.
 I let my kid watch TV sometimes.
 We try to keep it to a reasonable amount.
 But sometimes you just need a few minutes to yourself, and if a 20 minute show will accomplish that, then so be it.